 It should be noted that the size class of a company only changes if the determining size characteristics change at the end of the subsequent two financial years.
 This rule prevents the disclosure requirements from changing too often.

 In most cases, or if it has not been individually regulated, the same special rules apply to micro and small capital companies.
 The regulations in § 267a para.
-2 of German Commercial Code (HGB) apply.
+2 of the HGB (commercial code) apply.
 Special facilities for micro-capital companies are provided and defined in § 264 para.
 1 sentence 5 (waiver of attachment under certain conditions) and § 266 para.
 1 sentence 4 HGB (condensed balance sheet).

 In manchen Fällen werden die Größenklassen nicht auf Kapitalgesellschaften angewendet.
 So werden kapitalmarktorientierte Kapitalgesellschaften nach § 264b HGB (z.
 B. börsennotierte Aktiengesellschaften) immer wie Großunternehmen behandelt, auch wenn es tatsächlich kleinere Unternehmen sind.
 Auch Kreditinstitute und Versicherungsunternehmen erhalten keine größenabhängigen Erleichterungen (§ 340a Abs.
 1 HGB, § 341a Abs.
 1 HGB).